clue/json-query-language/SYNTAX.md

 Matches it one of the given filters in the list matches.
 Does not match if none of the given filters in the list match.

-An empty `$OR` list will always match.
+An empty `$or` list will always match.
 Prividing only a single filter expression is supported.

 #### [L2] $or object

-Also accepts an object like this:
+Also accepts a folded L2 object like this:

 ```json
 {